How to avoid Methamphetamine addiction

 5. Take care of your spiritual well-being

 Spiritual well-being is often overlooked, but it’s never too late to focus on improving it.
-In fact, taking care of spirituality can help avoid methamphetamine addiction or reduce the risk of relapse.
+In fact, taking care of spirituality helps avoid methamphetamine addiction or reduce the risk of relapse.

 Becoming more spiritual is simple, but how to stop doing crystal?
-Some of the best ways to achieve that goal are to meditate regularly, read spiritual literature, and practice gratitude on a daily basis.
+The best ways to achieve that goal are to meditate regularly, read spiritual literature, and practice gratitude on a daily basis.
 Other things to do for spiritual well-being is to spend more time in nature, practice mindfulness, and be open-minded.
-Practicing patience and learning to forgive also increase spirituality.
+Practicing patience and learning to forgive further increase spirituality.

 Spirituality works to avoid methamphetamine addiction because it guides better ways of living.
 It teaches us to look beyond ourselves and trust in the wisdom of a higher power in life.
-Sometimes people fail to maintain recovery because they feel like they can’t control everything.
+People often fail to maintain recovery because they feel like they’re not able to control everything.

 6. Make new recovery pals